KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

    </td>
   </tr>
 </table>
 Resolve operations export the state of the subpass access contexts to the access context for the command buffer.
-For each subpass, the linear and idealized ResourceAccessRangeMap’s are traversed.
 For each access state, the dstSubpass=VK_SUBPASS_EXTERNAL barrier is applied, and the result is merged with the command buffer access context.
 The resulting state is the resolve of all subpass access with their final barrier applied.
 The resolve is performed after the store operation state update has completed.

 ### Synchronization operations